The Philippines: Launch of “Conflict has rules too”, an awareness campaign on the law of armed conflict

 “Conflict has rules too”: this is the core message of the multimedia campaign that Geneva Call is launching today in Cotabato City in the Philippines, in the presence of national, regional and local Filipino authorities, civil society organizations and the humanitarian community.

 From now on anybody has the opportunity to learn about humanitarian norms in armed conflict.
-Geneva Call developed a variety of tools which are accessible to all: the mobile application “Fighter not Killer” is available in Tagalog and can be downloaded from Google Play (insert the link).
+Geneva Call developed a variety of tools which are accessible to all: the mobile application “Fighter not Killer” is available in Tagalog and can be downloaded from Google Play.
 Users can test their knowledge of international humanitarian law and get informed themselves on fundamental principles such as the distinction between civilian and military objects, or the prohibition to recruit children in armed forces.
-Short animated video clips will also be shared on Geneva Call’s Facebook page.
+Short animated video clips will also be shared on a Facebook page.